MAIF/otoroshi/ROADMAP.md

 - [x] support postgresql as leader datastore
 - [x] support S3 as leader datastore
+- [ ] support cosmos db as leader datastore (should be already true with cassandra support but needs to be checked)
 - [ ] master - master replication (leader / follower at least)
 - [ ] experiment around lightweight workers
   - [ ] written in rust (based on sozu or hyper ?)